FlanaganSe/text-content-replacer/README.md

 ## Why?

 My motivation was specifically for annotating identifiers.
-When you regularly view dozens of identifiers it can be valuable to add valuable information, such as replacing `1234-5678-9012` with `1234-5678-9012 #aws-dev`.
+When you regularly view dozens of static uuids, it can be valuable to add descriptive identifying information. e.g. replacing `1234-5678-9012` with `1234-5678-9012 #aws-dev`.

 ## Features

 - **Real-time replacement** - Changes text as pages load and update
 - **Smart targeting** - Skips input fields and editable content
-- **Lightweight** - No dependencies, minimal performance impact
+- **Lightweight** - Few dependencies; no compilation; efficient performance
 - **Persistent storage** - Replacements sync across browser sessions

 ## Installation